 About the Book

 This well-illustrated, hardcover history includes five volumes.
 Volumes 1-4 are printed, and volume 5, the bibliography, is an eBook.
-The full set will be also available as eBooks.
-Publication date is November 22, 2021.
+Publication date is December 6, 2021.
 Advance orders may be placed through the distributor, Pathway Book Service.

 Birth of a Specialty presents a comprehensive history of the specialty focused on US contributions and including the orthopaedic surgeons at Harvard Medical School (HMS) and its major teaching hospitals.